domfarolino/directory-tree-print/README.md

 Because I was wanted to include a 'pretty' print out of the directory structure of a few web projects I was working on and didn't want to spend the time doing it by hand.

 ## How to use
+Run `make` to compile
-Simply type `./directory-tree-print <directoryNameHere>` to print the tree structure of that directory and all subdirectories.
+Type `./directory-tree-print <directoryNameHere>` to print the tree structure of that directory and all subdirectories.

 ## Ignores
 The directory-tree-print program automatically ignores and does not print the following folders: